What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 forEach()

-is best used to iterate array items, without breaking, and having simultaneously some side-effect.
+fits to iterate array items, without breaking, and having simultaneously some side-effect.

 For example, let's select all input elements from the DOM and use forEach()